 22. (previously presented) The device according to claim 16, comprising a compressing device (1, 2) for compressing the flowable explosive material or at least one of the components of the explosive material.

-23. (presently amended) The device according to claim 22, wherein the compressing device is a continuously operated compressor (2), in particular a rotating compressor, for example a turbo-compressor.
+23. (presently amended) The device according to claim 22, wherein the compressing device is a continuously operated compressor (2), in particular a rotating compressor.

-24. (presently amended) The device according to claim 23, wherein the compressor (2) is driven by a turbine (4), and the turbine (4) is arranged to be driven by an exhaust gas jet (5) from a turbine combustion chamber (6), wherein the turbine combustion chamber (6) is different to the combustion chamber (21).
+24. (presently amended) The device according to claim 23, wherein the compressor (2) is driven by a turbine (4), and the turbine (4) is arranged to be driven by an exhaust gas jet (5) from a turbine combustion chamber (6), wherein the turbine combustion chamber (6) is different from the combustion chamber (21).

 25. (previously presented) The device according to claim 23, wherein the compressor (2) is driven by a turbine (4), and the turbine (4) is arranged to be driven by exhaust gases (17) of the combustion chamber (21).

-26. (presently amended) The device according to claim 25, comprising an output for delivering mechanical work to a mechanical consumer, in particular to at least one of:
+26. (presently amended) The device according to claim 25, comprising an output for delivering mechanical work to a mechanical consumer,

-a flow machine, in particular a propeller, for the propulsion of a vehicle, in particular of an aircraft, and
+wherein the mechanical consumer is a propeller for the propulsion of an aircraft.

-a generator for conversion into electrical energy.

 27. (previously presented) The device according to claim 22, comprising a compression device in the form of an air inlet (1), for compressing inflowing air given supersonic speed of the device in relation to the ambient air.